sublinks/sublinks-frontend/CONTRIBUTING.md

 ## Linting

-The initial linting rules were based on the personal opinions of the repository creator.
+There are a basic set of linting rules, based on AirBnB.
 These are expected to be followed when submitting code changes.
 However, these rules are also up for discussion.
 Feel free to add or change linting rules.
 All we ask is that you explain your reasoning behind any such updates beyond "This is what I like/am used to".
 We want to prevent the linting rules changing too often based on the flavor of the week.

 ## Tests